Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 2 nights in Hanmer Springs.

-Today, relax in Hanmer Springs plus experience the adrenaline rush of going 80 km per hour, skimming the river below with Thrillseekers Jet!
+Today, experience the adrenaline rush of going 80 km per hour, skimming the river below with Thrillseekers Jet!
 Cut corners as turquoise snowmelt churns out behind you and experience 360° spins while you travel up the stunning Waiau Gorge.

-Enjoy a family meal on your last evening in Hanmer Springs and raise a glass to a fantastic New Zealand holiday!
+Enjoy a family meal on your last evening in Hanmer Springs.
+Raise a glass to a fantastic New Zealand family vacation!

 Driving time Hanmer Springs to Christchurch 134 km / 83 miles, 2 hours